codewithanand1/Banking_system/README.md

 ---

 ## 🚀 Project Overview
 This is a console-based banking system that allows users to perform fundamental banking tasks.
-The program uses **file handling in C++** to store user account details.
+The program uses ** C++** to user account details.

 ---